 Your yacht needs a high-quality engine to perform at its best and give you the greatest boating experience possible.
-This need is where Cummins engines come into play.
-They’re some of the most fuel-efficient marine diesel engines around, and many yacht owners trust them to power their vessels.
-Before you invest in a Cummins engine, you should know how to decide on the best one for your yacht.
+This need is where Cummins boat engines come into play.
+They’re some of the most fuel-efficient, best small marine diesel engines around, and many yacht owners trust them to power their vessels.
+Before you invest in a Cummins yacht engine, you should know how to decide on the best one for your yacht.

 As you look for your new Cummins diesel engine, take a moment to consider your power options, maintenance requirements, space needs and other crucial factors.
 These will ensure you get an engine that fits your yacht and gives you the performance you require.

 Evaluating your power needs is one of the first things you need to do before investing in a Cummins engine.
 Depending on your boat model, you can look up recommendations for the appropriate amount of power your yacht needs.
 You can also figure out which specific power range to choose from.

 What is the best diesel marine engine?
 The answer comes down to your yacht’s requirements.
 Differences in horsepower, even in the appropriate power range, can dramatically affect your speed and handling, so consider a few options before you buy.

 When you choose a Cummins engine, one of the first factors you should look for is horsepower.
 While some people think they should get the engine with the highest horsepower, this isn’t the best approach.
 Your yacht will have a maximum horsepower it can safely handle, and it should have a capacity plate stating the boat’s weight and horsepower limit.
 Exceeding these limits can cause your yacht to tip, so pay close attention to the recommendations for your boat.